Lykoskal/e621-downloader/README.md

 By default, the script will take a e621 username and download the image/video from that user's favorited posts.
 Alternatively, the script can take a string and use that to search e621 for posts.
 See the [Usage](https://github.com/Lykoskal/e621-downloader/edit/main/README.md#usage) section below for details and examples.

-**Note - this script has been slowed down considerably to avoid hitting any request limits, remove or modify the sleep() usage if you wish, but be cognizant the frequency/volume of your requests.*
+**Note - this script has been slowed a bit to avoid hitting any request limits, remove or modify the sleep() usage if you wish, but be cognizant the frequency/volume of your requests.*

 ## Set Up